 If you head to Settings > Tethering & Hotspot and enable the hotspot feature, your phone will share its connection with nearby devices.
 As a reminder, many carriers charge extra for this, so double check before you start streaming movies to your laptop.

 Start Your Car

-Home automation is pretty popular these days, but technology isn’t stopping there are is also attacking the automotive world head on.
-These days we can actually use our Android or iPhone devices to actually start our car.
-That isn’t all either.
-You can lock or unlock the doors from hundreds of miles and miles away, and even open the trunk or check vehicle status information.
-“Start, Control, or locate your car from virtually anywhere with your smartphone”
+Home automation is pretty popular these days, but technology isn’t stopping there.
+It is also attacking the automotive world head on.
+These days we can actually use our Android or iPhone devices to start our car.
+That isn’t all, either.
+You can lock or unlock the doors from hundreds of miles and miles away.
+You can even open the trunk or check vehicle status information.

 Viper SmartStart comes to mind, but other car and alarm groups are also diving in head first with this type of technology.
 The Android app needs a bit of work, but still works great for those using a newer Viper Alarm system.

 For more details or to check it out yourself head to the Google Play Store.